MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-graph-b2b-scenario.md

 title: "Configuring the Microsoft Identity Manager connector for Microsoft Graph for B2B| Microsoft Docs"
 author: henrymbuguakiarie

 description: Microsoft Graph connector is external user AD account lifecycle management.
-In this scenario, an organization has invited guests into their Microsoft Entra directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications
+In this scenario, an organization invites guests into their Microsoft Entra directory, and wishes to give those guests access to on-premises Windows-Integrated Authentication or Kerberos-based applications
 keywords:
 ms.author: henrymbugua